Olaf1011/DataExtraction/README.md

 The goal was to design and build a model that analyses geographical polygon data to determine mathematical properties to derive a sense of quality regarding– shape, area, perimeter length, types, line crossings.
 See https://en.wikipedia.org/wiki/Polygon for definitions.</br>

 ## Design Consideration & Libraires Used</br></br>
-The design and checking calls on a number of Python mathematical libraires to evaluate, such as: -</br>
+The design and checking calls on a number of Python mathematical libraires to evaluate, such as:</br></br>
 import statistics</br>
 import numpy as np</br>
 import PlotData as pd</br>